wirt-ee/wirt-ee.github.io/docs/reports/storage/ceph/index.md

+---
+title: "Ceph field kit: commands from jewel to squid"
+description: "Ceph field kit: monitoring, pools and commands from nine years of production — replicated and erasure-coded."
+---
 # Ceph: the field kit

 Commands from the environment's Ceph years — jewel through quincy, ceph-deploy labs to production, replicated and erasure-coded.
 The dated disasters are in the Logbook: [the unrecoverable EC PG](../../../logbook/ceph-ec-data-loss/index.md), [Reef to Squid by hand](../../../logbook/ceph-reef-to-squid/index.md).
 Get CEPH backup — it is great when you have one, and this page is written by someone who once did not.
 Pool names follow the OpenStack conventions (`cinder-volumes` and friends); hostnames and addresses are placeholders.